 Manager screen.

 Editing the scenario

 - 1. Touch the row of the scenario in the table. - 2.
 Touch Edit button.
-The Edit screen appears. - 3.
+The screen for editing constants and variables used in the scenario appears. - 3.
 Touching the Value field opens the dialog box.